To Do List

 Check Registration Status & Schedule

-All new students are required to attend this event in on Friday, January 17 between 9-11am at Willard Straight Hall to pick up their Cornell ID card.
-Staff from across the university will be available to answer questions and share information regarding matriculation and campus opportunities.
+All new students are required to attend this event in Barton Hall on Friday, August 22 between 8:00 am and 5:00 pm to pick up their Cornell ID card.
+Staff from more than 30 university departments will be available to answer questions and share information regarding matriculation and campus opportunities.
+Students should plan to spend approximately 45 minutes at the event.
+Families are also welcome.
+Concessions and seating will be available.